 Violations of this policy shall be considered unacceptable personal misconduct in accordance with policies and procedures for the class of employment, of which the affected employee is a member.
 Any sanction imposed for a violation of this policy may be imposed only in accord with the disciplinary procedure applicable to the faculty or staff member's category of employment.
 Recommended sanctions may include a letter of reprimand, suspension (with or without pay), diminishment in rank, or discharge from employment, depending upon the seriousness of the offense.
-A faculty or staff member found to have violated the policy may agree voluntarily to the imposition of an appropriate sanction and the complaint will be resolved upon imposition of the sanction.
-If the faculty or staff member does not voluntarily agree to imposition of a sanction, the procedures governing discharge from employment or the imposition of serious sanctions applicable to his/her category of employment will be observed.
+A faculty or staff member found to have violated the policy may agree voluntarily to the imposition of an appropriate sanction and the complaint will be resolved upon imposition of a sanction.
+If the faculty or staff member does not voluntarily agree to imposition of serious sanctions applicable to his/her category of employment will be observed.

-APPENDIX F: AMERICANS WITH DISABILITIES ACT OF 1990 AS AMENDED IN 2008, AND SECTION 504 OF THE VOCATIONAL REHABILITATION ACT OF 1973 AS AMENDED
+APPENDIX F: AMERICANS WITH DISABILITIES ACT OF 1990 AS Amended in 2008, and Section 504 of the Vocational Rehabilitation Act of 1973 as Amended